ioannisPApapadopoulos/deflatedbarrier/README.md

 ### Installation ###

-Install package with the following command in the parent directory
+Install the package with the following command in the parent directory

 	pip3 install .